Rovehacks/Support-Vector-Machines/README.md

-# Hands-on 3
+# Hands-on 4
-Topic: Classification with Logistic Regression in Orange
+Topic: Classification with Support Vector Machines(SVM) in Orange

 ---